 Development of the PRODUCED initiative has been financially supported by the University of Virginia, the Virginia Tobacco Indemnification Commission (grants 1699, 1931, and 2211), the National Science Foundation (DUE 0756846), and the Micron Foundation.

-For more information about the Engineers PRODUCED in Virginia program, browse this site or contact James Groves, Engineering School assistant dean for research and outreach, at 434.924.6261 or email@example.com.
+For more information about the Engineers PRODUCED in Virginia program, browse this site or contact James Groves, Engineering School Associate Dean for Online Innovation, at 434.924.6261 or email@example.com.
 To learn more about beginning your engineering studies at a Virginia community college, visit this page.

 Visit here to view the dates of upcoming transfer information sessions at your community college.